What Is User Retention? How to Measure & Improve It (2022)

 While user retention looks at anyone who regularly interacts with your product, customer retention only measures people who regularly pay for it.
 Retained customers regularly re-up a paid monthly subscription, for example.

-If you offer a paid subscription service, you’ll be measuring customer retention instead of user retention.
+If you offer a paid subscription service, you’ll measure customer retention instead of user retention.
 It’s also crucial to look at if you’re working off a freemium model — comparing your user retention rate with your customer retention rate can offer insights into which features are the most engaging and are worth paying for.

 User Retention vs. Churn